 - (a) Agencies may use air freight forwarders that are engaged in international air transportation (49 U.S.C.
 1301(24)(c)) for U.S. Government-financed movements of property.
-The rule on disallowance of expenditures in 47.403-3(a) applies also to the air carriers used by these international air freight forwarders. - (b) Agency personnel shall inform international air freight forwarders that to facilitate prompt payments of their bills, they shall submit with their bills- - (1) A copy of the airway bill or manifest showing the air carriers used; and - (2) Justification for the use of foreign-flag air carriers similar to the one shown in the clause at 52.247-63, Preference for U.S.-Flag Air Carriers.
+The rule on disallowance of expenditures in 47.403-3(a) applies also to the air carriers used by these international air freight forwarders. - (b) Agency personnel shall inform international air freight forwarders that to facilitate prompt payments of their bills, they shall submit with their bills (1) a copy of the airway bill or manifest showing the air carriers used and (2) justification certifications for the use of foreign-flag air carriers.
+A certification similar to the one shown in the clause at 52.247-63, Preference for U.S.-Flag Air Carriers, satisfies the justification requirement.